Vermont Car Accident Settlement Process and Timeline

 Vermont requires that you start a lawsuit within a particular time frame following your accident.
 This is referred to as the "statute of limitations."
 Vermont Statutes, Title 12, Section 512 requires that lawsuits relating to injury or damage to personal property be commenced within three years after your accident.

 If you've been involved in a car accident a lawyer's assistance can be invaluable.
-They can help guide you through the process of ensuring that you are fairly compensated for your damages.
-Contact a local attorney to schedule a free initial claim evaluation and get started.
+They can help guide you through the process of ensuring that you're fairly compensated for your damages.
+Consider getting in touch with a Vermont accident attorney if you have additional questions or need representation.

 Contact a qualified attorney.